26 Best Brisbane Lookouts - In and Around the City

 The bridges that connect South Bank and Brisbane offer some of the best views of Brisbane.
 The Goodwill Bridge is a pedestrian and bike-only bridge.
 It combines the southernmost end of South Bank with the Queensland University of Technology campus.

-The bridge itself has various areas where you can pause and look out across the river.
-On the western side of the bridge, you will be able to catch a view towards the busy end of the South Bank Parklands and the Central Business District.
+The Goodwill Bridge has various areas where you can pause and look out across the river.
+On the bridge's western side, you can see the busy end of the South Bank Parklands and the Central Business District.
+On the eastern end, you will see the Pacific Motorway and the Kangaroo Point Cliffs.

 Victoria Bridge